Accused Shooter Of Mob Boss Hints At QAnon Allegiance

 The recent killing of reputed Gambino family crime boss Frank Cali was not only the first murder of a New York mob boss in more than 30 years, but the man arrested for the crime does not appear to have been a rival gangster gunning for Cali’s position.

-Initital reports, according to CNN, stated that Anthony Comello, the 24-year-old man accused of Cali’s murder, had a relationship with a relative of the reputed mafia don, to which Cali had objected, meaning the motive for the crime might have nothing to do with organized crime at all.
+Initial reports, according to CNN, stated that Anthony Comello, the 24-year-old man accused of Cali’s murder, had a relationship with a relative of the reputed mafia don, to which Cali had objected, meaning the motive for the crime might have nothing to do with organized crime at all.

-Now, it appears, there’s another interesting aspect of the accused killer’s biography: He appears to be a believer in the QAnon conspiracy theory.
-According to a tweet by journalist Will Sommer, who covers right-wing conspiracy culture, Comello wrote the letter “Q” on his hand during a court appearance, indicating allegiance to QAanon.
+Now, it appears there’s another interesting aspect of the accused killer’s biography: He appears to be a believer in the QAnon conspiracy theory.
+According to a tweet by journalist Will Sommer, who covers right-wing conspiracy culture, Comello wrote the letter “Q” on his hand during a court appearance, indicating allegiance to QAnon.
 Comello had also written “MAGA forever” on his hand, per a NJ.com article, in such a way that it was visible in the courtroom.

 QAnon is an elaborate conspiracy, held by some supporters of President Donald Trump.
 The theory alleges that a cabal exists of Democratic Party and Hollywood elites who operate a pedophilia ring, and that the Robert Mueller investigation is merely a front for Trump’s efforts to defeat this cabal, eventually with mass arrests.
 Roseanne is among the celebrities who are vocal adherents of the QAnon mythology, which is associated with numerous catchphrases and Twitter hashtags.